raushansingh2602/DIGITAL-LITERACY-PROJECT/README.md

 ---

 ##  Conclusion
-This project helped me understand the importance of digital literacy in today’s world.
-I gained practical experience in using various online platforms and tools, which will be helpful throughout my academic and professional journey.
+This project helped me understand the importence of digital literacy in today’s world.
+I gained practicel experience in using various online platforms and tools, which will be helpful throughout my academic and profesional journey.

 ---